 Six weeks after his hand surgery, when the travel restrictions had been lifted, John was able to enjoy a 4000 mile bike tour around Europe.
 John is really happy with the results of his treatment and he is busy planning his next biking adventure.

-You can book either a face to face or virtual consultation with Mr Shaymalan by contacting his secretary Pam here.
+You can book either a face to face or virtual consultation with Mr Shyamalan by contacting his secretary Pam here.

 Appointments are available via private medical insurance or paying for yourself.
 Mr Shyamalan charges £195 for an initial consultation and sees patients at Spire Little Aston, Spire Parkway, Spire South Bank, Nuffield Warwickshire and Sutton Medical Consulting Centre.